 Gary Clark serves as the Director of the Collaboration for Social Impact and the program is supported by Community Engagement Coordinator Maria Caudillo.

 If you are interested in contributing to the Collaboration for Social Impact to help bolster the capacity of the social sector, we welcome your partnership and appreciate your support.
-GIVE NOW

 Statewide, nonprofits generate 15% of California’s GDP and 1 in every 14 jobs in California is a nonprofit job.
 According to the 2019 Causes Count report, Santa Barbara County nonprofits employ 20,687 individuals (prior to the pandemic) and are typically supported by over 54,000 volunteers.
-It is important to note that the median salaries for a nonprofit program assistant is $36,000; $63,000 for program managers; and $79,000 for a nonprofit Executive Director.
-As a result, a portion of the nonprofit workforce also account for vulnerable families in need.
+It is important to note that the median salaries for a nonprofit program assistant are $36,000; $63,000 for program managers; and $79,000 for a nonprofit Executive Director.
+As a result, a portion of the nonprofit workforce also accounts for vulnerable families in need.

 The Santa Barbara Foundation believes that the key to strengthening the social sector is nonprofit leaders and organizations having the knowledge, skills and resources to fulfill their mission.
 A healthy social sector improves the social outcomes for our communities – strong nonprofits lead to a strong community.
 To that end, we have curated a catalog of nonprofit sector resources we encourage you to consider in your effort to develop your organization and your own nonprofit career.